SamsungLabs/PMPD/README.md

     --static-search
 ```

 3 answer files are generated, for 0, 85, 170 high-precision steps respectively.
-The best high-precision step is picked from based on custom criterion for performance.
+The best high-precision step is picked based on custom criterion for performance.
 To evaluate the performance of each high-precision step, refer to this [section](#evaluation).

 #### Evaluate on CNN/DM